ishaan-awasthi/COOK/README.md

 <p> </p>
-<h1>Declaration</h1>
+<h1>Syntax Rules (or the lack thereof)</h1>

+<h2>Keys</h2>

+COOK utilizes a variety of keys in the lexer, such as top-level process keys that signal the general intention behind a line of code, second-level argument keys to modify the behavior of the top-level process, and reference keys that point to important tokens such as variable names and their values.
+These keys (and any parameters pointed to by a reference key) are the only parts of the code that are tokenized.

+As such, COOK is an example of a forgiving language.
+You have complete freedom when it comes to adding filler text, punctuation, capitalization, putting the top-level process keys anywhere in the line, or even putting integer values in the middle of a word (see <a href="https://github.com/ishaan-awasthi/COOK?tab=readme-ov-file#declaration">Declaration</a> for an example).
+Furthermore, any line of code that does not contain one of the top-level keys will by default be considered a comment in its entireity and will be ignored by the compiler.

+<h2>Reference Keys</h2>

+Reference keys are the most important and the most simple part of coding in COOK.
+Since you have the ability to determine the majority of the syntax, COOK uses reference keys to filter out important tokens such as target variable names and assigned values.
+Before accessing a variable by its name, or using a plain integer for certain operations, you will need to precede it by the appropriate reference.
+Most of the time you'll use the article `the`, with a few exceptions.
+Similar to a reference key, when using a plain string (like printing **_hello world_**), you will need to encase it in quotation marks like a lot of other languages.

+You still have complete freedom over how you want to write your code — just make sure all the required parameters/tokens are included and referenced in the correct order (since x-y != y-x).

+<p> </p>
+<h1>Variable Declaration</h1>

 COOK supports two variable types: integers and strings.
-As with all processes in COOK, you will need to signal to the compiler that you intend to declare a variable using a key: ``measure`` for integers and ``prepare`` for strings.
+As with all processes in COOK, you will need to signal to the compiler that you intend to declare a variable using a key: ``measure`` for integers and ``prepare`` for strings. if you choose not to initialize an integer variable with a value, it will default to 0 in order to avoid any null exceptions.

 The stripped-down syntax for both declarations is as follows:
 ```
 Measure 5 cups of int-name
 Prepare a bowl of "string-value" brand string-name
 ```
-COOK utilizes reference keys to point to relevant tokens such as variable names and their values (this reference key is usually the article `the`) and the creation of variables is no exception.
-When declaring a variable name, make sure to precede it with `of`.
-For integers, if you choose not to initialize the variable with a value, it will default to 0 in order to avoid any null exceptions.

-COOK is a forgiving language when it comes to syntax.
-You can have complete freedom when it comes to adding punctuation, capitalization, filler text, putting the declaration/operation keys at the end of the line, or even putting integer values in the middle of a word — just make sure all the required parameters/tokens are included and referenced in the correct order (since x-y != y-x).
+As mentioned earlier, COOK's <a href="https://github.com/ishaan-awasthi/COOK?tab=readme-ov-file#keys">forgiving syntax</a> allows you to write code whichever way you'd like, as long as variables are accessed in order.
 For example, all of the following lines of code are valid and equivalent:
 ```
 of int-name 5 pinches measure
 Thou shalt take 5, goblets of int-name.
 And measure it.
-It's beginning to look a lot like Christmas, so pour a gl5ss of int-name!!! and deck the halls with boughs of holly (and don't forget to measure!)
+It's beginning to look a lot like Ch5istmas, so pour a glass of int-name!!! and deck the halls with boughs of holly (and don't forget to measure!)
 ```
 Not really cooking-themed that time, but hopefully you get the idea. (_Psst... check out the included `sample.txt` code for an example of COOK's intended style!_)